datarobot-community/tutorials-for-data-scientists/README.md

 - *Multiclass one-vs-rest Modeling:*  create a one-vs-rest model to do geophysical classification with 9 potential classes.
 Preprocess the data and split up the dataset.
 Use a loop to build nine projects and put the result into a dataframe  Then get the predictions and plot them with an advanced visualization technique.
 [Python](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Multiclass%20Classification/one-vs-rest-with-datarobot/src/One%20vs%20Rest%20with%20DataRobot.ipynb)

-- *Predicting Product Type Based on Customer Complaints* Use the transcript of customer complaints to predict which product the customers are adressing.
+- *Predicting Product Type Based on Customer Complaints* Use the **free text** from customer complaints to predict which product the customers are adressing.
 [Python](https://github.com/datarobot-community/tutorials-for-data-scientists/tree/master/Multiclass%20Classification/Predict%20Product%20Type%20Based%20on%20Customer%20Complaints)

 ### Out of Time Validation (OTV)